halidacar/fitnessapp/README.md

 # Fitness Application
 - It is designed for beginners in sports.
-A simple-to-use mobile application with starting gestures
+It is a mobile application designed for both Android and iOS devices, easy to use with initial gestures.
 ------------------------------------------------------------------------------------------------------------------------------------

 # Create